jaenrig-ifx/micropython/docs/psoc6/mpy-usage.rst

     $ mpremote.py cp :/flash/main.py <path_to_script_on_host>/main.py

 The tool can also be used to execute scripts on the target board, without utilizing the target's filesystem.
-In this case, the script is sent over to the target over the UART interface and is executed on the REPL, where it is interpreted.
+In this case, the script is sent to the target over the UART interface and is executed on the REPL, where it is interpreted.
+Due to the bottleneck of the transmission, execution times may be longer.
 An example is given below:

 .. code-block:: bash